tuftsdatalab/tuftsWorkshops/docs/2023_workshops/cas12aAlphaFold2/02_AlphaFold2_Accuracy_Assessment.md

 ## Navigate To The Cluster

-- Now that we have an idea of what these metrics mean, let's try generating these plots for our Cas12a mutants on the cluster.
+- Now that we have an idea of what these metrics mean, let's try generating these plots for the Cas12a-CWF mutant on the cluster.
 First navigate to: [https://ondemand.pax.tufts.edu/](https://ondemand.pax.tufts.edu/)

 - Log in with your Tufts credentials
 - On the top menu bar choose `Clusters->Tufts HPC Shell Access`